This Nation's Saving Grace: Side two

-Side two opens with "Gut of the Quantifier", whose central bassline is reminiscent of the Doors's The Changeling.
+Side two opens with "Gut of the Quantifier", the central bassline of which is reminiscent of the Doors's The Changeling.
 "My New House" details the Smiths' purchase of a semi-detached in Sedgley Park, Prestwich, close to Mark's childhood home where his parents still lived.
-A number of visitors remarked how unusual the house was, in particular the blue/grey colour scheme used each room.
-Although credited to Mark Smith alone, the track originates from a riff by guitarist Scanlon.
-The lyrics are humorous and sardonic with lines such as "no rabbit house about it, I bought it off the Baptists, I get the bills, and I get miffed".
+A number of visitors remarked how unusual the house was, in particular the blue/grey colour scheme used in each room.
+Although credited to Mark Smith alone, the track originated from a riff by guitarist Scanlon.
+The lyrics are humorous and sardonic with lines such as "no rabbit hutch about it, I bought it off the Baptists, I get the bills, and I get miffed".
 Although a fan favourite, and described by the Daily News David Hinkley as "near-hypnotic", it was dropped from their live set after 1986.

-"Paint Work" is often described as the album's highpoint. and as "mildly psychedelic" in 2011 by critic Mick Middles.
-It consists of a semi-acoustic tape collage, stream of consciousness lyrics, Karl Burns' cymbal crashes and "meandering" lead guitar line provided by Scanlon.
+"Paint Work" is often described as the album's high point.
+It features a semi-acoustic tape collage, stream of consciousness lyrics, Karl Burns' cymbal crashes and "meandering" lead guitar line provided by Scanlon.
 Credited to Smith, Scanlon and Rogers, it blends studio recordings with sections recorded on a four track in Rogers' flat and audio from Smith's dictaphone.
 During the mixing, Smith took the master tape home and accidentally erased part of the track with a section from an Open University documentary lecture on "red giants stars".
 The sudden jump between lo-fi home taped and studio recordings fitted the mood of the track, and he and Leckie decided to include on the finished version.
-The lyrics are mostly series of "enigmatic" and often disconnected lines and phrases, with the central hook "Hey Mark!
+The lyrics are mostly a series of "enigmatic" and often disconnected lines and phrases, with the central hook "Hey Mark!
 You're spoiling all the paintwork" based on a complaint made by a decorator just after the Smiths had moved into the "new house" detailed in the preceding track.
 The track was described in 2019 as "absolutely sublime" by Vulture, as "mildly psychedelic" in 2011 by critic Mick Middles, and as "a thing of true wonder" by writer Steve Pringle in 2022.